acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 #include <iostream>
 using namespace std;

-// This function takes an array of stock prices and the size of the array.
-// It returns the maximum profit you can make by buying once and selling once
-// in the future (sell day must be after buy day). int maxProfit(int prices[], int size) {
-    // If there are fewer than 2 prices, you cannot make any transaction.
-    // In a real program you might throw an error or handle this differently,
-    // but here we just return 0.
     if (size < 2) {
         return 0;
     }

-    // Start by assuming the first price is the minimum price we have seen so far. int minPrice = prices[0];
+    // start by assuming the first price is the minimum price we have seen so far. int minPrice = prices[0];

-    // Initialize maxProfit as the profit from buying on day 0 and selling on day 1.
-    // This makes sure we compare real buy-sell pairs. int maxProfit = prices[1] - prices[0];
+    // initialize maxProfit as the profit from buying on day 0 and selling on day 1, makes sure we compare real buy-sell pairs. int maxProfit = prices[1] - prices[0];

-    // Loop over the array starting at index 1, because index 0 is already in minPrice. for (int i = 1; i < size; i++) {
+    // loop over the array starting at index 1, because index 0 already established in minPrice. for (int i = 1; i < size; i++) {
         int currentPrice = prices[i];

-        // Pretend we sell on this day at currentPrice.
+        //assume we sell on this day at currentPrice.
-        // The best possible profit for selling today is currentPrice - minPrice,
+        // the best possible profit for selling today is currentPrice - minPrice,
         // where minPrice is the lowest price we have seen before today. int profitIfSoldToday = currentPrice - minPrice;